 Can you even find the T&Cs?

 Investigating over 70 apps for this one client required a fair bit of scrambling.
-This is annoyingly common, and in some cases we could find nothing at all until we contacted the app developer directly.
+This is annoyingly common, and in some cases the only way we could see the T&Cs was by requesting a copy from the app developer.

 Are you reading the latest version?